shihweichieh2023/IVcurve_tester/README.md

 - This combined resistance is what's stored in the code
 - No additional software compensation needed
 - Measurements remain accurate across the full range

+### Sensitivity of the ESP32 internal ADC
+The ESP32 is known for quite a shitty ADC, non-linear in the middle range, with a very slow slope near the ends.
+This can cause significant issues with accurate voltage measurements, especially at low voltages.

+### Use external ADC, such as ADS1115
+Solves the issue.

 ## Getting Started
 1. Clone this repository